alerta/angular-alerta-explorer/README.md

 Alerta API Explorer
 ===================

-Explore the Alerta API using a convient web UI.
+Explore the Alerta API using a convenient web UI.

 Query for alerts
 ----------------